-Short Circuit is proud to launch Producer Accelerator, a brand new course for new and emerging producers based in Scotland, aimed at those who have yet to make a funded short film.
+Applications are now open for Producer Accelerator, our course for new and emerging producers based in Scotland, aimed at those who have yet to make a funded short film.

 Who can apply?

-Submissions are invited from Scotland-based producers who have yet to make a funded short film.
-Applicants may have experience producing the following:
+We encourage Scotland-based producers who have yet to make a funded short film to apply.

 What does the course include?

-Participants will take part in training and networking sessions from industry speakers and will be matched with a carefully selected mentor that they will work with until March 2022.
+Short Circuit will select up to 8 applicants who will develop their producing skills and industry knowledge through online development workshops, masterclasses and 1-2-1 mentoring sessions.
+Participants will take part in training and networking sessions from industry speakers and will be matched with a carefully selected mentor that they will work with until March 2023.
+There is no cost to participate in the programme.

 - Working with writers and directors